-ExpressVPN is a popular British Virgin Islands-based provider of VPN services.
-It's a tough market and there's a lot of competition around, but ExpressVPN knows exactly how to stand out from the crowd: it's our current pick of the very best VPN providers, delivering more features than just about anybody else.
+The VPN market is a tough one, with a lot of competition around, but ExpressVPN knows exactly how to stand out from the crowd: it piles on the professional features, delivering way more than just about anybody else.

-The real standout feature could be support, where ExpressVPN has agents available 24/7 on live chat.
-This isn't the very basic, outsourced, first-line support you'll often get with other services, either: they're experts who can walk you through just about any technical issue.
-If you run into trouble, then, you won't be waiting a day for every support response.
-In our experience, there's always someone available on ExpressVPN's live chat, and you could be getting quality help for your problems within a couple of minutes.
+The real standout feature could be support, though, where ExpressVPN has agents available 24/7 on live chat.
+This isn't the very basic, outsourced, first-line support you'll often get with other services: they're experts who can walk you through just about any technical issue.
+If you run into trouble, then, you won't be waiting a day (or potentially longer) for a support response.
+In our experience, there's always someone available on ExpressVPN's live chat, and you could be getting quality help within a couple of minutes.

-Plans and pricing
+ExpressVPN plans and pricing

 Sign up for ExpressVPN's 6-month plan and the price drops to $9.99 per month.
 That's a reasonable discount, and it also gives you more flexibility than you'll get with some competitors, who don't offer a 6-month plan at all.